isetbr/awmailer/blueprint.md

 # Group  Changelog

+- `v1.1.0-stable:` A lot of improvements in daemon, service and resources, recommended version to use in production
 - `v1.0.3-stable:` Fixed compiler for use PHP cli direct output
 - `v1.0.2-stable:` Fixed Makefile, process logs and minor bugs
 - `v1.0.1-stable:` Fixed progress routines and binaries generation with a custom ini file